christophsax/seasonal/README.md

 views in `inspect` are also customizable, see the examples in `?inspect`.

-### Chinese New Year, Indian Diwali and other Customized Holidays
+### Chinese New Year, Indian Diwali and other customized holidays

 seasonal includes `genhol`, a function that makes it easy to model user-defined holiday regression effects. `genhol` is an R replacement for the equally named